Skip to main content

 Once these steps are done, both the toggled-on and the newly imported tokens will be available on your home screen or in your wallet’s balance.

-However, if you are struggling to find or import a token and have tried both methods, please email [email protected] and the support team will help you troubleshoot and resolve your issue.
+However, if you are struggling to find or import a token and have tried both methods, please email [email protected] or open a ticket on our Support site and the support team will help you troubleshoot and resolve your issue.

 Did this answer your question?